 - Green tea (my favorite–shown to have appetite suppressant properties)

 - Infused water with lemon or other fruits

 - Carbonated plain water (See the Frugalwood’s genius Sodastream hack)

-For many people, changing what you're drinking during the day can be one of the hardest challenges.
-When I counsel patients trying to lose weight, I generally start with looking at what they drink during the day.
+For many people, changing what you’re drinking during the day can be one of the hardest challenges.
+When I counsel patients trying to lose weight, I generally start by looking at what they drink during the day.
 If there is any sugar or non-nutritive sugar additive in their drinks, we work on changing that first to avoid insulin spikes between meals.